stefaneidelloth/treezjs/doc/components/number/double.md

 The maximum value that can be entered (default is Number.MAX_SAFE_INTEGER = 9007199254740991).

+### label

+Some label text that is shown before the input field as a string.

 ### disabled

 The disabled state as a boolean value.